GIEWS > Data & Tools > Наблюдения Земли

 Average cereal import requirements forecast in 2025/26

-Cereal import requirements, mainly wheat and wheat flour, are forecast at an average level of 3 million tonnes in the 2025/26 marketing year (July/June).
-Even in years with above‑average domestic production of wheat, the country needs to import wheat flour, largely due to insufficient domestic milling capacity.
+Cereal import requirements, mainly wheat flour, are forecast at an average level of 3.7 million tonnes in the 2025/26 marketing year (July/June).
+Even in years with aboveaverage domestic production of wheat, the country needs to import wheat flour, largely due to insufficient domestic milling capacity.
+Most imports are sourced from Kazakhstan, Uzbekistan and the Russian Federation.
 Imported wheat flour is commonly blended with domestic flour to improve its protein content.

-Wheat flour prices increased in June and July 2025
+Wheat flour prices higher yearonyear in November 2025

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.